domarp-j/react-testing/PITCHME.md

 - Also called *presentational components*
 - Deal completely with the look of components (elements, style, etc)
 - Usually stateless and functional
-- Not connected to any stores (Redux, Mobx, etc)
+- Usually not connected to any stores (Redux, Mobx, etc)

 Note:
 Addendum - can have some state pertaining to UI